 Pectin, the new kid on the block…

-Pectin is the latest member to join the prebiotic family.
+Pectin is the latest member to join the family of newly discovered “prebiotics”.
 Its a viscous soluble fiber that’s also totally fermentable in the lower bowel.

 But pectin is more than just a prebiotic fiber.
 Researchers have long known that pectin can help to lower blood cholesterol levels, particularly very-low-density lipoprotein cholesterol (VLDL) particles which gets converted into low-density lipoprotein (‘bad’ cholesterol) in the blood.
 In 2010, a team of scientists from University of Illinois suggested that citrus-based pectin is also capable of turning angry, inflammatory immune cells into anti-inflammatory, healing cells that speed up recovery from infection.
 According to the USDA, peas and peaches have the highest amount (nearly 1 gram per 1 cup serving).
 Then apples, citrus fruits, apricots line up next with about .5 gram per serving…followed by all other veggies and fruit.